kahles/mondtag/README.md

 This software is intended to become a small, handy assistant to plan e.g. gardening work.

 ### Status
-All basic functionality is implemented, the next big step will be adding interpretations.
+All basic functionality including gardening interpretations is implemented and should work.

 ### Requirements